importre/kotlin_on_android/slide.md

 ![](img/popular.png)
 # Popular
-A Sample application written in Kotlin and using Anko
+A sample application written in Kotlin and using Anko

 ---
 class: center, middle